Mandell Park Houston a Neighborhood Urban Harvest Oasis

 Design and Construction of the Park

 Much thought went into the creation of Mandell Park.
 There was a design competition from students of architecture at the University of Houston.
-The winning ideas of two students were combined with the professional firm of Asakura Robinson Company which executed the plans and helped build the park into what is seen and enjoyed there today.
+The winning ideas of two students along with the professional firm of Asakura Robinson Company, which executed the plans, helped build the park into what is seen and enjoyed there today.